Physical

 Step 2Steelix

-• Steelix's biggest threats include Charizard (Fire), Starmie (Water), and Machamp (Fighting), all carrying super-effective STAB moves.
+• In Crystal, Steelix's biggest threats include Charizard (Fire), Starmie (Water), and Machamp (Fighting), all carrying super-effective STAB moves.
 Ground-type attackers are also a problem.
 At base 30 Speed, Steelix won't outrun any of these threats so switching to a resist is usually the safer play.

 • Base 30 Speed is low.
 Priority moves or Trick Room are the way to go.
 On offense, Steelix is a physical attacker with base 85 Attack.
 Defensively?
 Tanky enough to absorb a few hits.
 Best used as a trick room.